rastapasta/mapscii/.github/ISSUE_TEMPLATE/BugReport.md

 <!--
 A step by step description of how to get to the error state.
 Are you using the the telnet or the local client?
-If you run Mapscii locally, what is your NodeJS version? (run `node -v`) It might help to know which operating system and keyboard language your are using.
+If you run MapSCII locally, what is your NodeJS version? (run `node -v`) It might help to know which operating system and keyboard language your are using.
 -->